AlchemyCMS/alchemy-pg_search/README.md

 This gem provides full text search for projects using postgresql databases to Alchemy CMS 6.0 and above.

+## Requirements

+* Ruby 3.0 or newer
+* Alchemy CMS 7.0 or newer
+* PostgreSQL 12.x or newer

 ## Installation

 Add this line to your application's `Gemfile`: